 Image credit: From Wrapped in the Cloud, Meghann O’Brien, 2018.
-Produced in collaboration with Conrad Sly, Hannah Turner, Reese Muntean, and Kate Hennessy.
+Produced in collaboration with Conrad Sly, Hannah Turner, Reese Muntean, Jaimie Issac, and Kate Hennessy.

 Wrapped in the Cloud | A collaboration with Meghann O’Brien

-Hannah Turner, Kate Hennessy, Reese Muntean, and digital artist Conrad Sly are thrilled to be collaborating with artist and weaver Meghann O’Brien to create a media installation titled Wrapped in the Cloud representing her woven work Sky Blanket.
+Kate Hennessy, Hannah Turner, Reese Muntean, and digital artist Conrad Sly are thrilled to be collaborating with curator Jaimie Issac and artist and weaver Meghann O’Brien to create a media installation titled Wrapped in the Cloud representing her woven work Sky Blanket.

 Please see Meghann O’Brien’s catalogue “Interface: The Woven Art of Meghann O’Brien” published by the Bill Reid Gallery of Northwest Coast Art.
 It includes an essay by Kate Hennessy and Hannah Turner titled ‘Wrapped in the Cloud: Working Together at the Interface”.